ds-04/slurm_su_bank_python3/README.md

     - [dataset](https://dataset.readthedocs.io/en/latest/): "databases for lazy people"
     - [docopt](http://docopt.org): "command line arguments parser, that will make you smile"
 - Slurm: tested with 19x
-- SMTP: not required, we plan to use external mechanism for any notifications
+- SMTP: NOT required, we plan to use external mechanism for any notifications

 # Accounts and Associations